In this guide I show how to work around some common laptop hardware problems without taking it apart.

 1. Network port failure.

-In most laptops the network port (aka RJ-45 port) is soldered directly to the motherboard.
-If for some reason the network port fails (I’m talking about hardware, not software failure), the whole motherboard has to be replaced.
+Most motherboards have the network port permanently attached.
+If the network port fails (I’m talking about hardware, not software failure), the whole motherboard has to be replaced.

-Instead of replacing the motherboard, you can use a PCMCIA network card (aka LAN PC card).
-You plug this card into the available PC slot in your laptop and get a network port instead.
+Instead of replacing the motherboard, you can use a PCMCIA network card.
+You plug this card into the available PC slot in your laptop and you are back in business.

 2. USB ports failure.